Seiya Suzuki: 2021: Second CL batting title

-Chicago Cubs
+Chicago Cubs (2022–present)

+2022: First season in MLB

 Following the 2021 season, on November 22, 2021, Suzuki was posted by Hiroshima and made available to all 30 Major League Baseball (MLB) teams, opening a 30-day period to negotiate a contract.
 However, due to the 2021–22 MLB lockout, Suzuki's 30-day posting window was paused.
-On March 18, 2022, Suzuki officially agreed to a five-year contract worth $85 million.
-He went .235/ .350 / .558 with 2 home runs, 4 hits, and 10 total bases during the 2022 Spring Training.
+On March 18, 2022, Suzuki officially agreed to a five-year contract with the Chicago Cubs worth $85 million.
+He went .235/.350/.558 with 2 home runs, 4 hits, and 10 total bases during the 2022 Spring Training.
 Suzuki made his Cubs debut on April 7, 2022, working a full-count walk against Corbin Burnes in his first MLB plate appearance.
 He was the first Cub to make their MLB debut as an Opening Day starter since Kosuke Fukudome in 2008.
 Suzuki collected his first major league hit in the 5th inning of that game, a line drive single to shallow left field off of Burnes.
 On April 10, he hit his first major league home run, a three-run shot off of Milwaukee starter Freddy Peralta.
 Suzuki was awarded the National League Player of the Week award for April 11-17, a span in which he batted .412 (7-17) with 5 runs, 3 home runs, 5 RBI, and an OPS of 1.604.
 Suzuki was also named the NL Rookie of the Month for April.
 He injured his left ring finger while stealing second base on May 26 against the Cincinnati Reds and was placed on the 10-day injured list (IL).
 After three injury rehabilitation games with Iowa, he returned for the first time in 39 days on July 4 against the Milwaukee Brewers.
+On September 30, 2024, he hit his 100th career hit, a single off Cincinnati starter Graham Ashcraft in the bottom of the third inning.
+Suzuki finished the season batting .262/.336/.433 in 111 games with 14 home runs and 46 runs batted in.